If you haven’t heard, the new decluttering trend these days sure is a cheerful one:

 freak expert that I am, I had to look into it.
 I started with a web search and also read the book The Gentle Art of Swedish Death Cleaning: How to Free Yourself and Your Family from a Lifetime of Clutter.

 The book was actually charming at times.
+Leave it to the Swedes to find ways to incorporate balance and harmony into an otherwise dreary topic.
 The author, Margaretta Magnusson, lives in Stockholm and is in her 80’s or 90’s and has undergone the “death cleaning” process three times.
 I’m not gonna lie — a good portion of the book is her reminiscing about events in her life that she was reminded of during the process of death cleaning.

 What is Swedish Death Cleaning?

 Just like it sounds, Swedish death cleaning involves decluttering and purging your home in anticipation of your departure from this earth.
 The idea is that doing so will make it easier for your loved ones after you’re gone, while also making your time in your home a more pleasant experience while you’re still alive.

 Do you feel warm and fuzzy yet?

 The book was understandably targeted toward an older audience, but still presented nuggets of gold to those of us who (hopefully) still have a few decades left.
 In some ways, it reminded me of The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing.
 Although, perhaps not quite as uplifting.
 [Insert sarcastic face here.]